 where <pakfile> is the name of the release package PAK archive file you transferred earlier.

 LightWave Server stores its operational data in a filesystem consisting of a collection of files.
-A filesystem is created using the SUTILITY application as follows:
+A filesystem is created using the LWSCOM application as follows:

 where <filesystem-subvolume> is the name of a subvolume on a TMF-audited disk.
 The filesystem may be created in the same subvolume as the program files (the 'installation subvolume'), or a separate subvolume.
-If you specify '*' for filesystem-subvolume, the current subvolume is assumed.
+The <admin-user-password> parameter specifies the password for the default "admin" user.

 Transfer the license file you received by email to your NonStop system using text or 'ascii' file transfer mode.
 The license must be stored in an 'edit' file in one of the following locations: